mkannika/c5_accordion_bootstrap/README.md

 Created by Bootstrap version 2

 # Installation
-- Upload c5_accordion_bootstrap folder to /blocks
+- Rename floder to "accordion_bootstrap" and upload to /blocks
 - Go "Dashboard > Block Types" you will see new block below "Awaiting Installation" then click "Install"